photoprism/photoprism-docs/docs/getting-started/advanced/transcoding.md

 Depending on your hardware, it may be necessary to install additional packages for FFmpeg to use the AVC encoding device.
 One way to do this is to set `PHOTOPRISM_INIT` to `"gpu tensorflow"` when using our Docker images.

-Note this is experimental and currently only required for *Intel HD Graphics i915* hardware.
-For example, if you use the *NVIDIA Container Toolkit*, as described below, you don't need to set the `gpu` target.
+Note this is experimental and currently only required for *Intel Quick Sync*.
+So if you use the *NVIDIA Container Toolkit*, as described below, you don't need to set the `gpu` target.
 See the [related installation script on GitHub](https://github.com/photoprism/photoprism/blob/develop/scripts/dist/install-gpu.sh) for details.
 We welcome contributions to support additional devices or update package names if needed.

 !!! tldr ""
-    Most users can either skip `PHOTOPRISM_INIT` completely or just use `PHOTOPRISM_INIT: "tensorflow"` to install a special version of TensorFlow that improves indexing performance if your server CPU supports AVX, a technology unrelated to video transcoding.
+    Most users can either skip `PHOTOPRISM_INIT` completely or just use `PHOTOPRISM_INIT: "tensorflow"` to install a special version of TensorFlow that improves indexing performance if the server CPU supports AVX, which is independent of video transcoding and the type of GPU.

 ## NVIDIA Container Toolkit